openstack/keystone/doc/source/configuration.rst

     sql_connection = sqlite:///keystone.db

-This connection string needs to be accessible from your Essex deployment (e.g. you may need to copy your SQLite ``*.db`` file to a new server, adjust the relative path as appropriate, or open a firewall for MySQL, etc).
+This connection string needs to be accessible from your deployment (e.g. you may need to copy your SQLite ``*.db`` file to a new server, adjust the relative path as appropriate, or open a firewall for MySQL, etc).